In Defence of Visual Analytics Systems: Replies to Critics: Criticisms and Replies

 This section formally signifies the entrance to the design study, \ie working with domain experts to understand the domain problem, collect user requirements, and abstract the data and analytical tasks to inform the design of VA systems.

-\crit{dPro}{lPro}{Unclear domain experts or target users} An immediate question arises regarding the profiling of domain experts and target users.
+\crit{dPro}{lPro}{Unclear domain experts or target users} An immediate question arises regarding the profiling of experts and users.
 We differentiate end-users from domain experts.
 For example, when designing a learning tool for students, teachers play the role of domain experts, helping researchers characterize domain problems.
 It should be made clear whether they are real users or fictional personas, what are their working fields and domains, and what are their required knowledge to interact with the system.
-Regarding this criticism, P4 suggested that it could help to clarify ``their knowledge about visualization'' since VA systems can need visualization expertise.
-While this criticism seems a writing problem, P11 stressed that ``without a clear definition of users, the design requirements and evaluation can be doubtful.''
+Regarding this criticism, P4 suggested that it could help to clarify ``their knowledge about visualization'' since VA systems may need visualization expertise.

 \crit{dPro}{lPro}{Unclear methodology and methods for problem abstraction} In addition to domain experts, it is important to adopt a systematic method for problem abstraction and provide sufficient details.
 P5 emphasized that this is a common problem, saying ``many submissions do not detail this step.
 Understanding the domain problem is difficult and requires iterative collaboration with experts.''